hrishim/llvl_prog1_book/src/binary_representation.md

 \---------------
   1 &nbsp;&nbsp;0 &nbsp;&nbsp;0 &nbsp;&nbsp;0

-Just like in decimal addition we add digits in the corresponding digits of the number from right to left.
+Just like in decimal addition we add corresponding digits of the numbers from right to left.
 If the sum results in a carry (i.e. 1 + 1) then the carry is added to the next number.
 If the numbers are of dis-similar lengths then 0s are prefixed as required.

 When binary arithmetic is performed in digital circuits there is a fixed-width for representing the numbers.
 So if the sum of the two numbers is larger than what can be represented, some special provision has to be made to indicate to the programmer that the result is incorrect.